sandialabs/qick-dawg/installation/Readme.md

-# RFSoC4x2 Setup (RFSoC4x2 no Wifi - managed router connection)
+# RFSoC4x2 setup (WAN - direct internet connection)

-This Readme supports setting up your RFSoC4x2 where the RFSoC4x2 is not connected directly to the internet.
-Instead, here, the RFSoC4x2 is connected to a lab control computer through a managed router connection.
-There is an alternative Readme in the installation folder for labs where the RFSoC4x2 is permitted to be connected directly to the internet.
+This Readme supports setting up your RFSoC4x2 where the RFSoC4x2 is connected directly to the internet--wide area network (WAN).
+We have an alternative Readme for labs where the RFSoC4x2 is not permitted to be directly connected to the internet.

 The RFSoC4x2, as shown in the image below, is a board built and sold by [Real Digital](https://www.realdigital.org/) using AMD’s ZYNQ Ultrascale+ Gen 3 RFSoC ZU48DR chip.
 While the ZU48DR has eight digital-to-analog converters (DACs) and analog-to-digital converters (ADCs), the RFSOC4x2 only uses four DACs (5 GSa/s) and two ADCs (9.85 GSa/s).
 Nonetheless, this number of inputs and outputs is nearly perfect for NV and quantum defect control.
 However, as the RFSOC4x2 is sold, the ADCs have a high frequency 1GHz high-pass balun inline which is typically too high frequency for our measurements and thus must be modified.

 <p align="center">